Tech4DLab/M1-/README.md

 | **LP**     | **93.5**  | **87.0**         | **100.0**        |

 **🔎 Explanation:**
-Support Vector Machines (SVC) and Linear Probes (LP) extract the most discriminative features from ViT-B/16, achieving perfect classification for *S. aurata* and outperforming simpler methods like KNN or RF.
+With embeddings from **ViT-B/16**, both **SVC** and **Linear Probe (LP)** achieve perfect accuracy on *S. aurata* and strong general performance.
+These methods outperform traditional classifiers like KNN and RF, indicating they better exploit the high-dimensional ViT representations.

 ---